-A D65 - 69
+Α .
+90 - 100 D65 - 69

-B80 - 89 F 0 - 64
+Β .
+80 - 89 F 0 - 64

-C70 - 79 I Incomplete
+C .
+70 - 79 I Incomplete

-NC Inadequate Attendance NG No Grade
+NC .
+Inadequate Attendance NG No Grade

-In an effort to properly prepare middle and high school students to take standardized testing mandated by both the state and federal governments, the District requires high school students to take a comprehensive exam at the end of each semester.
+In an effort to properly prepare middle and high school students to take standardized testing mandated by both the state and federal governments, the District requires middle and high school students take a comprehensive exam in carnegie credit bearing courses at the end of each semester.
 These exams will count as a major grade and will be weighted accordingly.